Titus Two Women-04 Women Energized by Grace .doc

 We were saved by God’s grace; and we are kept by God’s grace; and we live in a way that pleases God and earns His rewards—energized by His grace.

-These past few weeks we have been looking at God’s high calling for women in His Church; and sometimes it may seem that living that way is impossible—and that is the truth.
-Titus 2 women live a humanly impossible life.
+These past few weeks we have been looking at God’s high calling for women in His Church, and sometimes it may seem that living that way is impossible—and that is the truth.
+Titus two women live a humanly impossible life.
 They must be energized by God’s grace to live that way!

 So step back and survey the whole scope of Christ’s New Testament church and His plan for us.
 As believers this morning we are on the journey of new beginnings through Christ—energized each step of the way by grace.

-Titus 2 is a roadmap for all who want their life to count.
+Titus two is a road map for all who want their life to count.
 It is God’s pathway of disciplines to choose each day in the power of the Spirit of grace.

-God’s plan to work in the world is His church1.
+God’s plan to work in the world is His church.
 Christ’s church may be described as a group of people, energized by grace, doing the impossible for the glory of God.
-A key insight into God’s plan to reach the world through Christ’s church is in Titus chapter 2.
+A key insight into God’s plan to reach the world through Christ’s church is in Titus chapter two.